alme96/Simulnance/README.md

 ## The Model

 (In the model Price of a stock is a dependent variable and the behaviour of traders is an independent variable that corresponds to the structure of the model.
-Say how you want to measure them.)
+The variables are measured through agents, time and stock parameters.
+The amount of Agents are set, the amount of days and daily section in which the model is applied is set by authors .
+In addtion Intial stock amount is given to agent and money creation is not allowed in the model.)
 (Why is your model a good abstraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions